dvmorozov/arxiv/ArxivNavigator/README.md

 </iframe>
 </div>

-*Move mouse over node to see topic identifier and related number of articles.*
+*Hold mouse on node to see topic identifier and related number of articles.
+Drag node to see relations.*

 <a href="https://dvmorozov.github.io/arxiv/ArxivNavigator/topics.html" target="_blank">Open graph in new window</a>